 Be there for them and listen

-When a friend confides in us, we can feel pressure to offer wise counsel – to prove our friend’s trust in us was not misplaced – but often that’s not what our friend is after.
+When a friend confides in us, we can feel pressure to offer wise counsel to prove our friend’s trust in us was not misplaced.
+But often, that’s different from what our friend is after.
 In fact, our friend may very well resent advice that wasn’t asked for or the presumption that we immediately have the solution for a painful, complex issue.

-Very often, a friend just wants to be comforted and heard.
-We can best support our friends by remembering we are not trained counsellors and focus instead on what friends do best; listen, give them a hug, and let them know you will be there for them as they work through this.
+Very often, a friend wants to be comforted and heard.
+We can best support our friends by remembering we are not trained counsellors and focus instead on what friends do best: listen, hug them, and let them know you will be there for them as they work through this.

-Offering empathy is a powerful way to help a friend, and you can show constructive empathy by focusing the discussion on your hurting friend’s feelings – not on their partner or what may have occurred for the relationship breakdown.
-People experiencing a separation are bound to feel a world of emotions – but a friend who is well versed in supporting people will know not to throw fuel on the emotional flame and to listen objectively, without offering too much opinion.
+Offering empathy is a powerful way to help a friend.
+You can show constructive empathy by focusing the discussion on your hurting friend’s feelings – not on their partner or what may have occurred for the relationship breakdown.
+People experiencing separation are bound to feel a world of emotions.
+A friend who is well-versed in supporting people will know not to fuel the emotional flame and to listen objectively without offering too much opinion.

-Try to understand the waves of emotion and uncertainty that they are feeling, and work with them to resolve them.
-Ultimately offering advice equilibrium to assist them in navigating their way down the separation path more effectively.
+Try to understand the waves of emotion and uncertainty they are feeling and let them know their feelings are perfectly valid.
 You could say things like:

 “I’m sorry you have to go through something so painful.”